UvaCsl/HemoCell/cases/README.md

 # Cases

 This directory contains simulations cases using `hemocell`.
 Each directory represents a separate case study.
+Compared to the simulations given under `examples/` the ones found here (in `cases/`) are considered more experiment, potentially highlighting unvalidated and/or unfinished parts of the HemoCell library.
+Users should proceed with care when using, or extending, examples from the `cases/` directory and ensure they perform the necessary validation and verification of their numerical simulations.

 ## Compilation